-MeehanLaw, LLC represents Bridgeport residents in divorce mediation procedures.
-To get trustworthy advice and solid legal assistance, call 203-916-1743 or contact us online to schedule a consultation at our Bridgeport office.
+MeehanLaw, LLC, represents Westport residents in divorce mediation procedures.
+To get trustworthy advice and solid legal assistance, call 203-989-2949 or send us an email to schedule a consultation at our Westport office.